rishita0205/Digital-Image-Processing-/README.md

 # Digital-Image-Processing-
-#all code related to basic operation involving images
+#all codes related to basic operations involving images